 “Yep, and it’s closing fast.”

-Placing one hand on the Davis’s workstation desk and the other on the back of his seat, Czoski leaned forward and studied the computer monitor for a moment before glancing over his shoulder to where Stone was watching him.
+Placing one hand on Davis’s workstation desk and the other on the back of his seat, Czoski leaned forward and studied the computer monitor for a moment before glancing over his shoulder to where Stone was watching him.
 “What’s it going to be, Karen?
 Do we jam its signal, or hack it?”

-Karen Stone, a former major who had flown RQ-4 Global Hawks out of Grand Forks before leaving the Air Force in order to start her own cyber security firm didn’t hesitate one second.
+Karen Stone, a former major who had flown RQ-4 Global Hawks out of Grand Forks before leaving the Air Force to start her own cyber security firm, didn’t hesitate one second.
 “Jam its transmissions back to its source and only its transmission, not the controller’s commands.
 Crashing it would not only be construed as a hostile act, it would give away our capabilities when there’s no need to,” she added before anyone could raise an objection to her decision.
 “We need to keep a few tricks up our sleeve so we can deal with the big stuff when they send it our way.”

-From his seat on a raised platform at the rear of the room, Colonel Allen Devin, USMC retired nodded his assent when he saw Czoski look away from Stone and over at him.
+From his seat on a raised platform at the rear of the room, Colonel Allen Devin, USMC retired, nodded his assent when he saw Czoski look away from Stone and over at him.

 Turning his attention back to Davis, Czoski drew in a deep breath before giving what he imagined was an order that could very well be the first act of a confrontation between a band of volunteer militia and forces loyal to the government, an electronic shot that could very well reverberate around the world.